-Olesia Dudik is currently a Research Fellow in the Nanodevices Group at the International Iberian Nanotechnology Laboratory (INL), working in the area of optical sensors.
+Olesia Dudik is currently a Research Fellow in the Systems Engineering groupat the International Iberian Nanotechnology Laboratory (INL), working in the area of integrated sensors.